0xDivyanshu/Injector/README.md

 # Injector
 Complete Arsenal of Memory injection and other techniques for red-teaming in Windows

+# WIP
-Note: Working to add DInvoke for EDR bypass as well.
-Stay tuned :)
+-  Working to add DInvoke for EDR bypass as well
+- Code base moving to c++

 # What does Injector do?